 - The breach caused your accident and injuries

-- You have damages resulting from the accident
+- You have financial consequences resulting from the accident

 While you may know that your accident is entirely the fault of a property owner, in order to recover compensation, you will have to prove this with tangible evidence.
-A slip and fall lawyer can advise you and help gather the evidence needed to prove your claim.
+A slip and fall lawyer can investigate your accidental fall and help gather the evidence needed to prove your claim.

 Proving Negligence